-Younger children may be taken from class during their school day for intervention group work.
-This is provided for children who need extension activities and help to further develop problem solving skills to achieve a higher level of the curriculum.
+Children may be taken from class during their school day for intervention group work.
+This is provided for children who need extension activities and help to further develop skills to achieve a higher level of the curriculum.

 In the prep school children have opportunities to compete against other schools in general knowledge, science and maths quizzes.
 These are prepared for by weekly subject specific groups before an event.
 Children are selected for these teams by inter-house events and recommendations from class teachers.

 Those deemed talented in sport represent the school in teams against other schools and our sports co-ordinators encourage these children to engage in these activities in clubs outside school and in some case children move on to represent the borough and beyond.

 Pupils who are talented musically have the opportunity for individual lessons and to sit exams in their chosen musical field and often go on to achieve high levels.

 'The organisation of the provision is excellent, pupils have appropriate support to develop the skills to make progress within the school.'

 'Parents speak highly of the school and the progress their children are making.
 They commented on the confidence they have seen in their children and the development of the willingness to take on challenges.
 They commented that their children enjoy school.'